f5devcentral/f5-agility-labs-nginx/docs/class10/module2/lab2/lab2.rst

    .. image:: ../pictures/lab2/api-cluster-curl.png
       :align: center

 #.
-Copy the CURL command, it should looks like this
+Copy the cURL command, it should looks like this

    .. code-block:: bash